fenago/deep-learning-for-nlp/Lab Guides/chapter_12/Lab_7.md

 ```

 We can then train a projection method on the vectors, such as those methods offered in
 scikit-learn, then use Matplotlib to plot the projection as a scatter plot.
-Let’s look at an example
+Let's look at an example
 with Principal Component Analysis or PCA.

 12.5.1